likeyi19/Descartes/README.md

 # Descartes

-#### [DEtection of Spatial Chromatin Accessibility patteRns with inTEr-cellular correlationS]

-abstract
+We present Descartes, a graph-based model, for DEtection of Spatial Chromatin Accessibility patteRns with inTEr-cellular correlationS.
+Leveraging the graph of inter-cellular correlations, Descartes adeptly evaluates and identifies SV peaks by analyzing the self-correlations of peaks within the graph.
+To navigate the inherent challenge of highly dispersed accessibility patterns in spATAC-seq data, Descartes incorporate chromatin accessibility information with spatial locations during graph construction, and iteratively updates the graph to capture the intricate relationships between neighboring cells.

 <p align="center">
   <img src="https://github.com/likeyi19/Descartes/blob/main/inst/model.png" width="600" height="450" alt="image">